Basic first aid tips and treatment for common injuries

 What to do in an emergency:

-Just as you would in a car accident, in a medical emergency make sure you and anyone you’re with is safe, call 000 for an ambulance or go to a hospital emergency department, and call your insurer (that’s us) as soon as you can.
+Just as you would in a car accident, in a medical emergency make sure you and anyone you’re with is safe, call 000 for an ambulance or go to a hospital emergency department, and call your insurer, opens in a new tab , opens in a new tab(that’s us) as soon as you can.
 We can step you through your options and help you avoid extra costs.
-Find out more about what to do in an emergency situation.
+Find out more about what to do in an emergency, opens in a new tab , opens in a new tabsituation.

 Please note: The tips throughout this article serve as broad information and should not replace any advice you have been given by your medical practitioner.